The City of Concord no longer requires businesses to obtain city privilege licenses.

 Industry-Specific State Licenses:

-Some businesses require a statewide industry-specific license.
+State governments requires some businesses to obtain statewide industry-specific licenses.
 For more information, please contact the N.C.
 Business License Information Office in Raleigh:

 Web Site: http://blnc.gov/start-your-business/business-licenses-permits

 All areas within the City of Concord are regulated by a zoning ordinance.
 All business owners should secure a zoning permit before engaging in a business activity on a parcel of land.

 Planning staff recommends that businesses obtain permits as early as possible during the business-planning stage.
 You may obtain permits for zoning, exterior signs, home occupations, and building construction/alterations from the appropriate City and County offices:

 Cabarrus County Building Permits

 65 Church Street SE